Lesson 3: How Do Traders Buy and Sell Currency Pairs?

 For simple correlation analysis, traders also monitor the movement of both currency pairs using the chart.

 You can plot the two currency pairs on the chart.
-Set a period and observe the movement of both pairs over time.
+Set a period and observe their movement over time.

 If you notice that both currency pairs move in the same direction, then they are positively correlated.
 If the pairs move oppositely, the pairs have negative correlations.